Pipe Sizing and Material

 Inlet Shanks / Hole Sizing

-WaterSaver fixtures are furnished with standard size inlet shanks to penetrate the deck or wall surface.
+WaterSaver fixtures are furnished with standard size inlet shanks to penetrate the bench or wall surface.
 Minimum hole sizes for these shanks are listed below:

 |Inlet Shank||Minimum Hole Size|